 But you’ll be surprised to find outstanding exhibits in small, pretty dull places like Hagen and Wolfsburg.
 If you are an art aficionado, these two places – and many more – are worth the detour.

 At Wolfsburg, you might also be interested in visiting the Autostadt.
-It’s a mix of a theme park and a selling spot of the world-famous Volkswagen.
+It’s a mix of a theme park and a selling spot for the world-famous Volkswagen.
 Interesting and fun.

 Make sure to check out the venues’ opening hours.
-Most museums and galleries are closed on Monday.
+Most museums and galleries are closed on Mondays.

 Also, according to experts, there are incredible 25,000 fortresses, castles, castle ruins, and archeological monuments countrywide.

 Germany has 44 cultural sites listed on the UNESCO world heritage list – the first one was the Cathedral in Aachen in 1978.

 Besides many precious structures and sublime historic old towns, also places like the former colliery Zollverein in Essen is listed and definitely worth a visit.
 This former coal mine industrial site has been listed since 2001 and is one of the world’s most impressive industrial monuments.
 After the closure of the colliery in 1986, the complex has been transformed into a venue for art and design.